sorilee/sorilee.github.io/_posts/notes/2020-06-07-entailment-relations.md

 Similarly, this is called completeness in that the deductive apparatus is 'complete' with respect to the standard semantics.

-In general, logicians speak of soundness when a syntactic entailment relation implies a semantic entailment relation, and of completeness for the converse.
+**Concept.** In general, logicians speak of soundness when a syntactic entailment relation implies a semantic entailment relation, and of completeness for the converse.

 Propositional resolution gives rise to another entailment relation of syntactic nature for propositional logic.
 A natural question thence to ask is whether it is also sound and complete with respect to the standard semantics, and it turns out so.